 While features correspond to concepts, \textit{which} concept a feature encodes is not obvious a priori.
-Early interpretability work approached this problem by manually analyzing the inputs that activate each feature~\citep{olah2020zoom,olah2017feature,olah2018the,carter2019activation}.
-To scale this process, automated interpretability aims to automatically describe each feature's concept~\citep{bau2017network,hernandez2022natural,bills2023language,shaham2024multimodal}.
-Given a feature’s activating data, automated interpretability prompts a language model describe the feature~\citep{bills2023language,paulo2024automatically,gurarieh2025enhancing,neuronpedia}.
+Early interpretability approached this problem by manually analyzing the data that activate each feature~\citep{olah2017feature,olah2018the,olah2020zoom,carter2019activation}.
+To scale this process, automated interpretability prompts a language model to describe each feature based on its activating data~\citep{bau2017network,hernandez2022natural,bills2023language,neuronpedia,shaham2024multimodal,paulo2024automatically,gurarieh2025enhancing}.
 Aligned with this goal, our method adopts a similar pipeline for generating feature descriptions, but generates descriptions using a structured language.

-Our inspiration for describing LLM features with structured language follows a growing body of work that has found structure in the concepts features represent.
-Activation pattern analysis has revealed that feature complexity increases with depth~\citep{jin2025exploring} and that models represent concepts across levels of abstraction~\citep{boggust2025abstraction,chanin2024absorption,bussmann2025learning,zaigrajew2025interpreting}.
-In response, researchers have proposed lightweight taxonomies that classify features by their function, ~\citep{ameisen2025circuit,lindsey2025biology,gurarieh2025enhancing} and explicitly called for feature description formalisms~\citep{huang2023rigorously}.
-These findings motivate our use of a structured language, enabling semantic regexes to describe a feature's activation pattern and encode its level of abstraction.
+Our approach is inspired by recent research showing that LLM features represent structured concepts.
+Activation analyses show that feature complexity increases with depth~\citep{jin2025exploring} and models represent concepts across levels of abstraction~\citep{chanin2024absorption,boggust2025abstraction,bussmann2025learning,zaigrajew2025interpreting}.
+In response, researchers have proposed lightweight taxonomies that classify features by function~\citep{ameisen2025circuit,lindsey2025biology,gurarieh2025enhancing}, and called for feature description formalisms~\citep{huang2023rigorously}.
+These findings motivate our use of a structured language, enabling semantic regexes to describe a feature's activation pattern and express its level of abstraction.